 The stars of this dish are the delicately pickled gooseberries and rhubarb, it is an easy quick pickle and in sealed jars they will keep for up to a month refridgerated.
 This recipe allows the fruit to speak for itself, but if you want to add pickling spices try fennel seed or corriander.
 Be sure not to over-cook the fish and its firm creamy flesh and crispy skin will be elevated by the sharp flavours of the pickle and the heat of horseradish.
-Remember to grate your horseradish slowly, too much and it will overpower the fish, so this is an ingredient to use to taste; and if you don’t have really sharp knives in your kitchen, ask your fishmonger to fillet your fish for you.
+Remember to grate your horseradish slowly, too much and it will overpower the fish, so this is an ingredient to use to taste; and if you don’t have really sharp knives in your kitchen, ask your fishmonger to fillet your fish for you and make sure it is sustainably sourced, certified by the Marine Stewardship Council and/or Marine Conservation Society.

 Serves 2 as a starter